Therapy for Anxiety— Sacramento, San Francisco, Bay Area, Austin

 Anxiety Therapy in California and Texas: Conclusions

-Anxiety is incredibly common and there’a s lot of discussion about anxiety out there.
+Anxiety is quite common and there’a s lot of discussion about anxiety out there.
 Hooray for de-stigmatizing mental health.
 Some of the information about anxiety gets oversimplified and if there’s anything I’ve learned about anxiety, it’s that it isn’t the same for everyone.
 Anxiety therapy can help you understand your anxiety and the unique causes and manifestations of it.

 Hi, I’m Chu Hui, aka Dr. Cha.